Menu

 From restaurants, bars, music, and events to museums, theatre, and art galleries, London's vibrant entertainment scene will never cease to amaze you.
 Whether you want to spend the day in the library, go to the opera, or do a yoga class to reconnect with your body and soul, London has your back.
 Understandably, some activities cost more than others, but one thing is sure - regardless of your budget, you will never run out of things to do and see in London.

 Eating out costs more in London than in other European cities, which is partly due to the high rents that businesses have to pay.
 The only way to cover those expenses is by charging customers more.
-The main course for an average restaurant meal is between £10 and £30.
-Typical fast food meals at McDonalds and Burger King cost around £7, while coffee lovers expect to pay an average of £3.40 for a cappuccino.
+The main course for an average restaurant meal is £30 per person, though prices vary widely depending on the type of restaurant and location.
+A typical fast food meal costs around £8 at McDonalds or Burger King, while coffee lovers can expect to pay an average of £3.60 for a cappuccino.

 Good to know:

-A cinema ticket in London ranges between £10.95 and £13.95; the monthly fee for a fitness club is around £50; a musical show is, on average, around £40, and a cocktail costs about £12.
-However, if you want to enjoy your drink on a hotel's rooftop bar in the heart of Mayfair, for example, the price can be £18.
+The monthly fee for a fitness club subscription is around £50, and a cocktail costs about £12.
+However, if you want to enjoy your drink on a hotel's rooftop bar in the heart of Mayfair, for example, the price can be £18 or more.

 Useful link: